 On the boundary of the mountainous highlands and the solidified lava plains of Oceanus Procellarum lies the lava-flooded Letronne crater.
 Continue reading “The lava-flooded crater of Letronne”

-On the Moon’s surface lie a set of bizarre looking features called Irregular Mare Patches (IMPs).
+On the Moon’s surface lie a set of bizarre looking features called Irregular Mare Patches, or IMPs.
 Here’s one, called Ina.